cdgn-coding/BigInt/README.md

 2) Type php f95-compile.php and follow the instructions

-*(Or)* Using Silverfrost just create a new project from this source
+*(Or)* Using Silverfrost: just create a new project from this source